 Associate of Applied Science

-Three year average certification pass rate: 86%
+Three year* average graduation rate: 86%

 - Criminal background checks and drug screens are required.

 - Applicant must schedule an informational meeting with the MEDT director.

 - Students on academic probation or students who have a cumulative GPA below a 2.0 will not be considered for admission to the program.

 - Applicants must have met the following pre-requisites:

 - English: Level 1000 English class or equivalent transfer credit

 - Math: MATH 1130 or equivalent transfer credit